LaurentMazare/tch-rs/examples/transfer-learning/README.md

 ## Installation Instructions
-Run the following commands to download the latest tch-rs version and run the tests, this installs the cpu version of libtorch if necessary.
+Run the following commands to download the latest tch-rs version and run the tests, this installs the CPU version of libtorch if necessary.

 ```bash
 git clone https://github.com/LaurentMazare/tch-rs.git